Abraham Quintanilla

-Abraham Isaac Quintanilla Jr. (born February 22, 1939) is an American singer, songwriter, and record producer.
-He is the father of Tejano singer Selena and was her manager throughout her life.
+Abraham Isaac Quintanilla Jr. (February 20, 1939 – December 13, 2025) was an American singer, songwriter, guitarist, and record producer.
+He was the father and manager of Tejano singer Selena.
+After Selena's murder on March 31, 1995, Abraham devoted himself to safeguarding and promoting Selena's image through a variety of initiatives.
+The Quintanilla family has been subjected to public criticism by some fans and journalists who have raised reservations about the commodification of Selena's image, particularly regarding her posthumous releases.
+Abraham initially found such criticisms hurtful, though stated that he became numb following years of negative comments, saying that it no longer bothered him.

 Quintanilla was born to a Mexican-American family in Corpus Christi, Texas.
-He began his music career as a member of the singing group the "Dinos" in 1956.
+He began his music career as a member of the singing group the Dinos in 1956.
 He left the group in the late 1960s and initially retired from music to raise a family.
-After discovering Selena's singing talent, he created the band Selena y Los Dinos composed of Selena and her two older siblings to develop her talent.
-Under his management, the group became a major success in Tejano music by the late 1980s, allowing Selena to begin a solo career and become one of the most celebrated Latin music artists of all time.
-Following Selena's murder in 1995, Quintanilla became an executive producer of a biographical film about her life, in which he was portrayed by actor Edward James Olmos.
+After discovering Selena's singing talent, he created the band Selena y Los Dinos composed of Selena and her two older siblings, A.B.
+Quintanilla and Suzette Quintanilla.
+Under his management, the group became a major success in the Tejano genre.

-Early life

-Abraham Isaac Quintanilla was born on February 22, 1939, in Corpus Christi, Texas, the middle child of six siblings, to Abraham Gonzalez Quintanilla Sr. and Maria Tereza Calderon.
-Quintanilla's parents worked along the Rio Grande in Texas, gleaning vegetables, cotton and fruits.
-When he was fourteen, his parents left the Catholic Church and became Jehovah's Witnesses.
-Quintanilla's father later worked as an autobody repairman.

-Quintanilla attended Roy Miller High School and soon joined with two of his friends to form a high school choir called the Gumdrops.
-Abraham dropped out of Roy Miller High School when he was a senior to pursue his career.
-Maria strongly disapproved of her son's desire to become a professional singer.
+Abraham was an executive producer of a 1997 biographical film about Selena's life, in which he was portrayed by actor Edward James Olmos.
+He participated in the development of Selena: The Series (2020–21) on Netflix alongside the Selena y Los Dinos (2025) documentary.

+In May 2016, Abraham appointed Suzette as his successor and the chief executive of his Q-Productions studios.